T

 Avoid

-Steamed, then fried pork sausage seasoned with curry ketchup.
-Served with fries.
+A popular fast food dish of steamed, then fried pork sausage, cut into slices and seasoned with curry ketchup.
+Often served with fries.
 Pork is inherently non-kosher.

 Schnitzel